Tuesday, May 15, 2012

 Get Creative.
 The technological advances of the past decade have provided many new ways for children to learn.
 Take advantage of quality websites that offer educational worksheets or activities related to a particular topic your child is studying at school.
 Search for videos (either online or at your local library) related to the concepts your child is learning in school; maybe having the information presented in a new way will help your child learn.
 Take learning outside the classroom by bringing your child to the library to find related books on topics covered in class, to a museum to see a related exhibit, or even to a park where you can find real world examples of the science concepts being taught in class.

 Combine subject areas and interests.
 If your child is learning multiplication tables in school but really loves to write, work with your child to write a story about multiplication problems.
 Similarly, if your child loves baseball encourage her to keep scores and calculate batting averages while you watch a game or ask her to write a newspaper article about the game you watched together using some of the new vocabulary words from class.
+Supplement their learning with private SAT tutors who tutor in multiple subjects, combining school preparation and SAT preparation all in one.

 Teachers will educate and work with children at school, but parents need you to help; to expand upon the learning that is occurring in school and help your children prosper and succeed both academically and socially.
 It would be ideal if teachers and school administrators facilitated and encourage parent involvement with or without incentives provided by the potential Family Involvement in Education of 2011 bill.
 However, until this bill passes or other action is taken to encourage schools to include and incorporate parents, parents should take the lead and find ways to get involved!